Television: Mechanical

-In 1928 WRGB, then W2XB, was started as the world's first television station.
+In 1928, WRGB, then W2XB, was started as the world's first television station.
 It broadcast from the General Electric facility in Schenectady, NY.
 It was popularly known as "WGY Television."
 Meanwhile, in the Soviet Union, Leon Theremin had been developing a mirror drum-based television, starting with 16 lines resolution in 1925, then 32 lines, and eventually 64 using interlacing in 1926.
 As part of his thesis, on 7 May 1926, he electrically transmitted and then projected near-simultaneous moving images on a 5 ft2 screen.

-By 1927 Theremin had achieved an image of 100 lines, a resolution that was not surpassed until May 1932 by RCA, with 120 lines.
+By 1927, Theremin had achieved an image of 100 lines, a resolution that was not surpassed until May 1932 by RCA, with 120 lines.

-On 25 December 1926 Kenjiro Takayanagi demonstrated a television system with a 40-line resolution that employed a Nipkow disk scanner and CRT display at Hamamatsu Industrial High School in Japan.
+On 25 December 1926, Kenjiro Takayanagi demonstrated a television system with a 40-line resolution that employed a Nipkow disk scanner and CRT display at Hamamatsu Industrial High School in Japan.
 This prototype is still on display at the Takayanagi Memorial Museum in Shizuoka University, Hamamatsu Campus.
 His research in creating a production model was halted by the SCAP after World War II.

 Because only a limited number of holes could be made in the disks, and disks beyond a certain diameter became impractical, image resolution on mechanical television broadcasts was relatively low, ranging from about 30 lines up to 120 or so.
 Nevertheless, the image quality of 30-line transmissions steadily improved with technical advances, and by 1933 the UK broadcasts using the Baird system were remarkably clear.
 A few systems ranging into the 200-line region also went on the air.
 Two of these were the 180-line system that Compagnie des Compteurs (CDC) installed in Paris in 1935 and the 180-line system that Peck Television Corp. started in 1935 at station VE9AK in Montreal.
 The advancement of all-electronic television (including image dissectors and other camera tubes and cathode-ray tubes for the reproducer) marked the start of the end for mechanical systems as the dominant form of television.
-Mechanical television, despite its inferior image quality and generally smaller picture, would remain the primary television technology until the 1930s.
+Mechanical television, despite its inferior image quality and generally smaller picture, would remain the primary television technology through the 1930s.
 The last mechanical telecasts ended in 1939 at stations run by a lot of public universities in the United States.